sobri909/MGBoxKit/README.markdown

-// a string on the left and a horse on the right MGLineStyled *row1 = [MGLineStyled lineWithLeft:@"Left text" right:[UIImage imageNamed:@"horse"] size:rowSize];
+// a string on the left and a horse on the right MGLineStyled *row1 = [MGLineStyled lineWithLeft:@"Left text"
+    right:[UIImage imageNamed:@"horse.png"] size:rowSize];
 [section.topLines addObject:row1];

 // a string with Mush markup
 MGLineStyled *row2 = MGLineStyled.line;
 row2.multilineLeft = @"This row has **bold** text, //italics// text, __underlined__ text, "
     "and some `monospaced` text.
 The text will span more than one line, and the row will " "automatically adjust its height to fit.|mush";
 row2.minHeight = 40;
 [section.topLines addObject:row2];
 ```